KatayamaTaro/People_Counter/README.md

 # R Script How to:

-If you are completely new to R, then good luck :/
+If you are completely new to R, then good luck!
 Just kidding.
 However, I am assuming that you have R downloaded on your computer know how to open scripts.
 Alright, first open the script People_Counter\Scripts\PowerBIScript.Rmd.
 Next, you will want to update the script with the newest raw data.
 Update the file path accordingly!